sarahmtroxell/kickstarter-analysis/README.md

 A fictional playwright named Louise is looking to raise over $10,000 to fund a play she wrote.
 She asked for advice on how campaigns work and what makes them successful.
 This project will analyze data from Kickstarter, a crowdfunding platform, to give Louise insight to trends of successful, failed, cancelled, and ongoing historical campaigns.

 ### Purpose
 The purpose of this Kickstarter Challenge was to use Excel techniques to analyze a medium sized data set and provide a data-driven recommendation.
+Our course included self-paced learning, exercises, and in class instruction to teach various Excel features.

 The main areas of focus were:

 1. Pivot Tables
 2. Pivot Charts